contiv/contiv.github.io/websrc/source/documents/admin/manageUsers.md

 To remove a local user:

-1. From Settings > User Mangement, select the user you want to remove.
+1. From Settings > User Management, select the user you want to remove.
    The user record displays.
 2. Click Remove.
 3. Click Yes to confirm you want to remove the user.